UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 your local commits" - this is exactly what we should do next!
 Ultimately, `git push` transfers the commits we've made in our local repository to the remote repository.
 It should be noted that it will only push _commits_, not changes residing in the working tree or staging area.
+We can alternatively use `git push origin`, if we'd like to be more explicit about which remote repository we are pushing to (`origin` by default).

 TODO:
 * Explain that we may be prompted to enter our Git username and a password.